The 2025 Festival will be held on Tuesday, May 13, 2025 8:30 a.m. – 3:45 p.m. Central Community College & College Park, Grand Island

 Summer Camp Scholarships

-Only Eligibility Requirement: Students must live within the Central Platte NRD (map).
+The only eligibility requirement is that students must live within the Central Platte NRD (map).

-For more information on how to receive a summer camp scholarship, email Marcia lee@cpnrd.org | call (308) 385-6282
+For more information on how to receive a summer camp scholarship for other camps, email Marcia lee@cpnrd.org | call (308) 385-6282